Thick Subcategories of the stable category of modules over the exterior algebra: Introductory results and background

-obtained as above from a pushout diagram.
+obtained as above from a pushout diagram, where we denote again by $u,v,w$ the induced morphisms in the stable category.
 So triangle closure in the stable category is induced by extension closure in the category of finitely generated graded $R$-modules.
 Note also, that, for every $R$-modules $M$ and $N$ we have:

 Recall that a full subcategory $\mathcal T$ of $\underline\md R$ is {\it thick}, if it is closed under triangles, direct summands and the suspension functor.
 We are interested in describing the thick subcategories of $\mathcal D^b(\coh {\bf P}^n)$ or equivalently (see \cite{BGG}) of $\underline\md R$.
 In this paper we restrict to thick subcategories consisting of modules of small complexity.
 We will need some background on the stable graded category of $R$-modules and we first recall that $R$ is a symmetric Koszul algebra whose Koszul dual is the polynomial algebra $S$ in $n+1$ indeterminants.
 Let $M$ be a finitely generated graded $R$-module and let